mcroston/mcroston/README.md

 ## Hi, thanks for visiting by hub!
-You will find data and outputs from my first-authored health misinformation studies.

 - I’m a PhD student in the Public Health Sciences program at Washington University in St. Louis.
 - I study how and why health misinformation spreads on the internet and how to combat it.